dfch/biz.dfch.j.graylog2.plugin.alarm.execscript/README.md

     print(message.getSource());

 Running a system command can be achieved by using [Rhino/Shell #runCommand](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Shell#runCommand).
+Or you use a scripting language like Python that can be executed as well when properly loaded (see [Jython and ScriptEngine](http://stackoverflow.com/questions/2671768/calling-python-from-java-through-scripting-engine-jython)).

 Getting started for users